Projects & Programs

 Wagner Performing Arts Center

-The most recent effort by the M.A.C. has been the renovation of the historic auditorium now known as the Wagner Performing Arts Center, or WPAC.
-Contracts between the M.A.C. and the school district were signed in September 2012.
-The M.A.C., along with many community volunteers and local businesses, has since undertaken repairs and renovations with the goal of returning the long-neglected facility to its former glory.
+In 2012, the M.A.C. entered into an agreement with the Monroe School District to take on the management of the historic Wagner Performing Arts Center (WPAC).
+Since then, with the help of many community volunteers and local businesses, the M.A.C. has undertaken repairs and renovations with the goal of returning the long-neglected facility to its former glory.
 While much remains to be done, today the WPAC is once again in use by the community and the school district.
+Read more here about the history of the WPAC.

 Projects of this magnitude cannot come to fruition all on their own.
 It takes generous donations from local businesses and residents in the community in order to see a project like this come to life.
-Please visit our DONATIONS page to help donate to the cause.
+Please visit our DONATIONS page to help support this worthy community cause.

 Movies Under the Moon

-In Partnership with the YMCA and Parks & Recreation
+In Partnership with the YMCA and Monroe Parks & Recreation

-The M.A.C. has been a proud sponsor since its inception in the fun, family activities together with the YMCA and Monroe Parks & Recreation.
-For several Friday nights near the end of summer, Movies Under the Moon are offered at Lake Tye.
-Crafts for kids 12 and under are offered starting at 7pm by the YMCA, and free popcorn is provided during the movie!
-Monroe’s Parks & Recreation department supplies an outdoor screen and the movie selections with the MAC providing the evening’s pre-event entertainment.
+Since its inception, the M.A.C. has been a proud co-sponsor of Movies Under the Moon, together with the YMCA and Monroe Parks & Recreation.
+On Friday nights in August, outdoor movies are shown free of charge at Lake Tye Park.
+Crafts and activities for kids 12 and under are offered starting at 8 pm, and free popcorn is provided during the movie!
+Monroe’s Parks & Recreation department supplies an outdoor screen and the movie selections.
 It is an amazing opportunity to spend the evening with family and friends, see a movie and be creative all within a few short hours!

 Public Art and Murals

-The M.A.C.’s first funded project was a remarkable 80-ft. long mural in historic downtown Monroe, depicting local underwater river life and painted by a local regional artist.
-This mural signifies the city’s establishment at the confluence of two beautiful rivers and features the area’s indigenous salmon – a Pacific Northwest icon.
+The M.A.C.’s first funded project was an iconic 80-ft. long mural in historic downtown Monroe, depicting local underwater river life and painted by renowned local mural artist David Hose.
+This mural signifies the city’s establishment at the confluence of two beautiful rivers and illustrates the annual return of the salmon.
 The mural is an educational and aesthetically pleasing point of interest for tourists, school-aged children and residents alike.
-It is painted on the North side of the building at 207 N. Lewis Street in downtown Monroe.
+It is painted on the north side of the building at 207 N. Lewis Street in downtown Monroe.